-- set the frequency of your sync (once a daily, once a week, or once a monthly)
+- Set the frequency of your sync (once a day, once a week, or once a month)

-- Select when you what time of the day you want Map My Customer to sync with your CRM
+- Select what time of the day you want Map My Customer to sync with your CRM

 To kick off your first sync , just click the “Continue to next step” button one last time.